jliszka/jliszka.github.com/_posts/2014-06-03-programming-with-futures.md

 ### An example

-Below is a method from a fictional web application that registers a user by calling the Foursquare API to get the user's profile info, the their friend graph and their recent check-ins.
+Below is a method from a fictional web application that registers a user by calling the Foursquare API to get the user's profile info, their friend graph and their recent check-ins.

 {% highlight scala %}
 def registerUser(token: String): Future[User] = {